Hieromon/AutoConnect/mkdocs/api.md

 bool begin(const char* ssid, const char* passphraase, unsinged long timeout)
 ```

+Starts establishing the WiFi connection.
+AutoConnect first invokes *WiFi.begin*.
+If the case of SSID and Password missing, its *WiFi.begin* has no SSID and Password.
+The WiFi mode at this time is WIFI_STA.
+Then ESP8266WebServer will be started immediately after the first *WiFi.beign* regardless of the result.

-Starts establishing WiFi connection.
-Before establishing, start the Web server and DNS server for the captive portal.
-Then begins connection establishment in WIFI_STA mode.
-If connection can not established with the specified SSID and password, switch to WIFI_AP_STA mode and activate SoftAP.
+The captive portal will not be started if the connection has been established with first *WiFi.begin*.
+If the connection cannot establish, switch to WIFI_AP_STA mode and activate SoftAP.
+Then DNS server starts.
 <dl class="apidl">
     <dt>**Parameters**</dt>
     <dd><span class="apidef">ssid</span>SSID to be connected.</dd>